davidindub/coffeecrew/README.md

 ### Products Detail

+As a staff member, each product page includes the product's SKU and an edit button.
+Extra fields are displayed for coffees such as harvest year, weight and processed used.

 <details>
 <summary>
 Screenshot of editing a product as staff member
 </summary>
 ![](docs/images/screenshots/screenshot-manage-shop-edit-product.png)
 </details>

 ### Printable Order Sheets